Tazaf/ionicitude/README.md

 ### `document.location` URL format

-Ionicitude's CHM requires that every URL passed as a value to `document.location` in an AR World's JS follows a particular format.
+To properly function, Ionicitude's CHM needs that every URL passed as a value to `document.location` in an AR World's JS follows a particular format.

-1. It needs to start with `architectsdk://`, as this is a requirement from the Wikitude plugin.
+1. The URL needs to start with `architectsdk://`, as this is a requirement from the Wikitude plugin _(you could store that somewhere in a variable to avoid rewriting it everytime)_.
-2. The following characters must be the name of the Action that the AR View want the Ionic App to execute, or, in other words, the name of the function that will be executed by the Ionic App.
+2. The following characters must be the name of the Action that the AR View want the Ionic App to execute, or, in other words, the name of the function that will be called by the Ionic App.
-3. If the Action needs argument(s), the name in point #2 must be followed by the `?` character.
+3. If this function needs argument(s)...
+	1. the name of the Action in point #2 must be followed by the `?` character.
-4. If the Action needs argument(s), the remaining characters must form a valid JSON Object declaration.
+	2. the remaining characters must form a valid JSON Object declaration.
 Each of this object property being one of the needed arguments.

 #### Valids AR View's URL
-All the following `document.location`'s URLs will be correctly interpreted and executed:
+All the following `document.location`'s URLs will be correctly interpreted and executed by the CHM:

 * `"architectsdk://foo"` will call the `foo` Action with no argument
 * `"architectsdk://foo?{"bar":"baz"}"` will call the `foo` Action with `{bar: "baz"}` as its argument